-By default, New Relic Alerts does not record any personal data.
-In addition, it automatically sets default permissions for individual account users and access levels within account structures.
-For more information, see Rules and limits for New Relic Alerts.
+By default, our alerting services do not record any personal data.
+In addition, they automatically set default permissions for individual account users and access levels within account structures.
+For more information, see our documentation about Applied Intelligence, as well as our rules and limits for alerts.

 APIs simply are interfaces for data exchange automation.
 APIs have no knowledge of the content being transferred.

-APM agents monitor applications' performance.
+APM agents monitor your applications' performance.
 By default, APM agents do not record any personal data.
-For more information, see the APM security documentation.
+For more information, see our APM security documentation.

-New Relic Diagnostics inspects system information and New Relic product artifacts (logs, config files) that are relevant for performing diagnostic checks that assess New Relic product configuration and operability.
+The New Relic Diagnostics service inspects relevant system information and any other necessary information (such as logs and config files) to perform diagnostic checks that assess configuration and operability.
 By default, this data is not transmitted to New Relic.

 You do have the option to upload this information to a support ticket over HTTPS.
 For more information, see the Diagnostics security documentation.

-The Infrastructure agent allows customers to monitor the performance of components in your ecosystem, such as servers, platforms, operating systems, databases, etc. Infrastructure may record the
+The Infrastructure agent allows you to monitor the performance of components in your ecosystem, such as servers, platforms, operating systems, databases, etc. Infrastructure may record the

 usernameof users connecting to Infrastructure resources.
-For more information, see the Infrastructure security documentation.
+For more information, see the security documentation for infrastructure monitoring.

-The Infrastructure integrations service allows customers to retrieve and load data into the New Relic database from a variety of sources, including:
+Our integrations services allow you to retrieve and load data into the New Relic database from a variety of sources, including: